View Thelma Matiash's Obituary on https://www.shorelinemedia.net/ and share memories

 |

-Thelma J. Matiash, aged 86, of Scottville passed away on Saturday, Jan.
-4, 2020.
-Thelma was born on Sept.
-4, 1933 in Richmond, Kentucky, the daughter of James and Stella (Cosby) Parke and was one of 10 children.
-After earning her bachelor's degree from Eastern Kentucky University, Thelma moved north to teach Home Economics at Shelby High School from 1955-1960, better known to her students as "Miss Parke."
+Thelma J. Matiash aged 86 of Scottville passed away on Saturday, January 4, 2020.
+Thelma was born on September 4, 1933 in Richmond, Kentucky, the daughter of James and Stella (Cosby) Parke and was one of 10 children.
+After earning her Bachelor's Degree from Eastern Kentucky University, Thelma moved north to teach Home Economics at Shelby High School from 1955-1960, better known to her students as "Miss Parke."

-Thelma was preceded in death by her parents; her son-in-law Brian Webster; her granddaughter Olivia Matiash; eight siblings; and several in-laws.
-She will be greatly missed by her husband Nicholas; her son Nicholas Paul (Melissa) Matiash; her daughters Jean (Sam) Kubiak, Karen (Gary) Gheller and Stephanie (Dale) Matiash-Iverson; her grandchildren Amanda, Nicole, Joshua, Richard, Katie, Alyssa, and Liberty; her sister Norma (Don) Bow; her sisters-in-law Dene Parke and Jewell Parke; and many nieces and nephews.
+Thelma was preceded in death by her parents, her son-in-law Brian Webster, her granddaughter Olivia Matiash, 8 siblings, and several in-laws.
+She will be greatly missed by her husband Nicholas; her son Nicholas Paul (Melissa) Matiash; her daughters Jean (Sam) Kubiak, Karen (Gary) Gheller, and Stephanie (Dale) Matiash-Iverson; her grandchildren Amanda, Nicole, Joshua, Richard, Katie, Alyssa, and Liberty; her sister Norma (Don) Bow; her sisters-in-law Dene Parke and Jewell Parke; and many nieces and nephews.

-Funeral services will be held for Thelma at 12 p.m. on Thursday, Jan.
-9, at Scottville United Methodist Church with Pastor Rick Hodgeson officiating.
+Funeral services will be held for Thelma at 12:00 noon on Thursday, January 9 at Scottville United Methodist Church with Pastor Rick Hodgeson officiating.
 Burial will take place at Brookside Cemetery in Scottville later in the spring.
-Friends may meet with her family during a time of visitation on Wednesday evening from 6 to 8 p.m. at Wyman Funeral & Cremation Services in Scottville, and on Thursday morning from 11 a.m. until time of services at the church.
-Those who wish to make a donation in Thelma's memory are asked to consider either Elara Hospice or the Scottville United Methodist Church.
+Friends may meet with her family during a time of visitation on Wednesday evening from 6:00-8:00 pm at Wyman Funeral & Cremation Services in Scottville, and on Thursday morning from 11:00 am until time of services at the church.
+Those who wish to make a donation in Thelma's memory are asked to consider either Elara Hospice, or the Scottville United Methodist Church.

 Please visit her memory page at www.wymanfuneralservice.com to leave a memory or tribute of Thelma for her family, or to light a candle in her memory.